Meet the Team: Angelos Mavrogiannis

 At SAPA, our people are the heart of our work.
 Every team member brings a unique story, a deep connection to sport, and a shared commitment to strengthening the sporting landscape.

-We sat down with our General Manager of Commercial, Marketing & Operations, Anthony Trainor, to talk about his journey, what drives him, and his advice for anyone looking to build a career in sport.
+We sat down with our Integrity Manager, Angelos Marvogiannis, to talk about his journey, what drives him, and his advice for anyone looking to build a career in sport.

 What made you want to pursue a career in sport?